When minor issues matter: symmetries, pluralism, and polarization in similarity-based opinion dynamics: Model

 The dynamics are modeled as discrete updates.
 At each iteration, a focal and target individual are chosen uniformly at random to interact, discussing one of the $L$ issues, also chosen uniformly at random.
 With small probability $r$, the focal individual flips their opinion on the issue discussed, representing noise or the rare possibility of spontaneous innovations in opinion strings.
 Otherwise, for the majority of iterations, that is with probability $1-r$, the focal individual updates their opinion on the chosen issue based on that of the other individual and the degree of similarity between the two individuals, see illustration in figure \ref{fig:mod}(a).
 If this similarity is below a lower threshold $\alpha_e$, then the opinion strings are sufficiently different that the individuals are ``enemies", so the focal individual adopts the opposite opinion of the interlocutor on the issue discussed.
 If instead the similarity is above an upper threshold $\alpha_f$, then the individuals are similar enough to be ``friends", and the focal individual updates their opinion on the chosen issue to match that of the target individual.
 If neither inequality is satisfied, the focal individual does not change their opinion on the issue discussed.
 These effects can be seen as repulsion and attraction respectively, with the parameters $\alpha_e$ and $\alpha_f$ governing the balance between these forces.
+The likelihood of change of an opinion might be a function of the issue's weight.
+We incorporate this by assuming that the rate of change of opinion on issue $i$ is $\gamma_i$, which may decay with $w_i$.
 A total of $N$ such updates (by the number of individuals) comprises a time-unit for this model.

 \paragraph{Deterministic systems of opinion evolution.} To better understand the dynamics of the stochastic model, we take a large population limit to obtain a deterministic model of a system of ordinary differential equations.
-Letting $x_s$ represent the proportion of the population with opinion string $s$ and averaging over all possible interactions, the dynamics with no noise $r=0$ are given by equation \ref{master}:
+Letting $x_s$ represent the proportion of the population with opinion string $s$ and averaging over all possible interactions, the dynamics with no noise ($r=0$) are given by equation (\ref{master}):